 If we are serious about affecting change we need to be building political power at all levels and training and supporting our members to run for office.

-Rights & Democracy staff, leaders, and allies are preparing candidate trainings for later in 2019 and early 2020 in preparation for local electoral campaigns on Town Meeting Day 2020 and the general election in November 2020.
+Rights & Democracy staff, leaders, and allies are preparing a series of candidate trainings for later in fall 2021.
+See below for more information!

 In 2016, Rights & Democracy engaged in our statewide elections by building a team who vetted over 60 candidates who filled out our candidate questionnaire by setting follow up interviews with those whose values aligned with our organization’s and bringing endorsement recommendations to our leadership committee who voted to endorse a slate of 37 local and statewide candidates (20 of whom won their elections).